 So, moral dilemmas aside (or not!), where are the best or most likely places to find money on the ground?
 We have a full list below, but essentially you’ll be looking in places where people spend money and actually, more importantly, places where people tend to sit down and stand up a lot.

 The second is important as it is the most likely time when coins will slip out of someone’s pocket and onto the ground.
+It is probably the most crucial step in finding money on the ground.

 Remember though, if you see the money actually being dropped, do the right thing and return it!